 The proposal is designed to have a positive overall impact on children and young people with special educational needs and disabilities as it reflects the overall objectives of the reforms that were introduced with the Children and Families Act 2014.
 Nationally there was 21.6% increase in demand for places in maintained special schools between 2015/16 and 2019/20; in Lancashire there was a 22.9% increase in demand over the same time period.
-In addition there are on average 300 fewer SEN unit places in Lancashire in comparison with other authorities in England if they were the same size.

-Families seek placements in private and independent special schools where more specialist provision is not available within the maintained sector.
+Families seek placements in private and independent special schools where these are not available within the maintained sector.
 This increases the demand on high needs block funding because for the main part special school places within the private and independent sector are more expensive.
-This proposal will increase the number of SEN unit places available to children and young people within the east area of the county and the range of choice available to families.
-It will support a more efficient use of the resources available to children and young people with special educational needs.
+This proposal will increase the number of special school places available to children and young people within the south area of the county and support a more efficient use of the resources available to children and young people with special educational needs.

-In addition, the more specialist teaching that will be available within the SEN unit is likely to have a positive effect on the quality of teaching and learning for all children who attend the school.
+In addition, the improved facilities and additional space that would be afforded by the relocation to the new site is likely to have a positive effect on the quality of teaching and learning for young people who attend the school.